Electrical Safety During Hurricanes

 Preparing for the Hurricane:

-- Make sure if prescriptions are essential to get them refilled in case of an extended power outage or extensive damage to the area.
+- If prescriptions are essential, make sure to get them refilled in case of an extended power outage or extensive damage to the area.

-- Make sure to have identification and documentation on hand such as social security card, driver’s license, birth certificate, and insurance information for your home, car, and life.
+- Make sure to have identification and documentation on hand, such as your social security card, driver’s license, birth certificate, and insurance information for your home, car, and life.

-- Listen to weather forecasts and predictions for possible hurricanes – hurricane season is typically in the late summer and early fall.
+- Listen to weather forecasts and predictions for possible hurricanes during hurricane season (in the Atlantic, June through November).

 During the Hurricane: